spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/install.md

   `kubectl` commands and have sufficient permissions to install Palette.
 We recommend using a role with cluster-admin permissions to install Palette.

+- `unzip` or similar utility is installed and available to extract the Helm Charts.

 - The Kubernetes cluster must be set up on a supported version of Kubernetes, which includes versions v1.25 to v1.27.

 - Ensure the Kubernetes cluster does not have Cert Manager installed.
 Palette requires a unique Cert Manager